InternationallyLate/InternationallyLate/README.md

 2. **Starting the Frontend**:

    - We are using VSCode's [Live Server extension](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to serve the client on port `5500`.
+Note that the root directory for the server is `website/frontend`.

 ## Project Structure

 - `inference`: Contains the code for the Python Inference.
-- `server`: Contains the code for the NodeJS Server.
+- `website/server`: Contains the code for the NodeJS Server.
-- `frontend`: Contains the code for the Frontend.
+- `website/frontend`: Contains the code for the Frontend.
 - `datasets`: Contains datasets used for training the probability models.
 - `prob_model`: Contains the Jupyter Notebook with the probability model analysis.